Should you register for GST?

 GST stands for goods and services tax: It’s a tax on goods and services sold in Australia, first introduced in July of 2000.
 In the vast majority of cases, GST is a 10% tax.

-Ultimately, consumers are the ones who end up paying GST, but it’s up to businesses providing goods and services to tax those consumers appropriately, then pass those earnings on to the Australian Tax Office (ATO).
+Ultimately, consumers are the ones who end up paying GST, but businesses that provide goods and services are responsible for collecting the tax on behalf of the government.

 We’ll go through all of the important things you need to know about GST in this article, but you can always learn more information by visiting the ATO’s official page on GST.